terrible-python-coder/guides/migrate-Immich.md

 # Immich Migration
-Who is this guide for?
+### Who is this guide for?
 * Someone who followed the @Serversathome guide to setting up Immich.*
-High level plan for migration:
+### High level plan for migration:
 * Create the new dataset configuration `/mnt/tank/configs/immich1` (i.e. do not touch `/mnt/tank/configs/immich`)
 * Sync the data to the new dataset, using rsync `immich -> immich1`
-* Spin up Immich application, as a second instance, from TrueNAS Discover Apps.
-Must have a unique name and port, as it will be running con-current.
+* Spin up Immich application, as a second instance, from TrueNAS Discover Apps (must have a unique name and port, as it will be running concurrently).
+* Once everything is confirmed working, then pull down the first instance.

 ## Step 1 - Create new dataset
 * Create a new dataset `/mnt/tank/configs/immich1` - Apps permissions